|MEETING PLACE:||Calaveras Big Trees State Park, 1170 CA-4, Arnold, CA 95223|

 |BOAT OPTIONS:||Paddle raft; paddle raft with oar assist|

-- Paddle Raft—The sportiest of crafts we put on the water, everybody handles a paddle while the guide gives directions and steers with oars from the stern.
+- Paddle Raft—The sportiest of crafts we put on the water, everybody handles a paddle while the guide steers and gives directions from the back of the boat.
 Paddling together is essential to finding the right run, and teamwork begets success.
 A thrilling way to brave the rapids!
 Helmets required.
-(Four to seven paddlers)
+(Four to six paddlers)

 The water releases on the North Fork of the Stanislaus are controlled by power companies that release water in conjunction with the demand for power needed in the surrounding area.
 This causes fluctuations in river levels with little advance notice.
 The Stan’s watershed is also relatively small; therefore, depending on the snow-pack—as well as the rate of snow-melt—we are unable to guarantee raft-able flows.
 Please call us the day prior to your trip to check on water levels.
 The Stan’s spring rafting-season is usually over in June.